 - Motivator An entrepreneur has to create a spirit of team work and motivate them.
 So that he gets full cooperation from the employees.

-- Self-confident An entrepreneur should have confidence to achieve his goals otherwise he won’t be able to convince his team to achieve his goals. • Action-oriented An entrepreneur should have an action oriented vision and ideology to plan things well.
+- Self-confident An entrepreneur should have confidence to achieve his goals otherwise he won’t be able to convince his team to achieve his goals. • Action-oriented An entrepreneur should have an action-oriented vision and ideology to plan things well.

 - Dynamic Agent An entrepreneur creates new needs and new means to satisfy them.
-He has the ability to visualise new ventures and new plans.
+He has the ability to visualize new ventures and new plans.
 High Achiever An entrepreneurs are high achievers as they have a strong urge to achieve.
 The most important characteristic is his achievement motivation.

 - Trust in Self An entrepreneur believes on their own decisions and actions as he has trust in his perseverance and creations.
 He does not believe in luck

 The various functions of an entrepreneur may be classified and described as under

 - Innovation It includes introducing new products, opening new markets, new sources of raw material and new organisation structure.

 - Risk Taking An entrepreneur has to take risk by choosing one among various alternatives.

 - Decision-making It includes stabilising organisation’s aims and objectives and changing them according to changing conditions, taking decisions on effective techniques, utilisation of financial resources etc. So, decision-making is an important function of an entrepreneur